ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 varImpPlot(rf_fit1_test)
 ```

-> A separate model was fit for goalkeepers due to varying measured statistics.
+> A separate random forest model was fit for goalkeepers due to varying measured statistics.

 ```
 p_gk <- length(ball_gk) - 1     #Number of predictors in the data set